mooreniemi/p_ILR/README.md

 > has an accent which, though often quite faulty, is intelligible

 May mischaracterize features of the language, or use analogy to another language, to try to explain what they're doing.
-Probably writes in psuedocode first and "transliterates" to the language.
+Probably writes in pseudocode first and "transliterates" to the language.

 > can usually handle elementary constructions quite accurately but does not have thorough or confident control of the grammar.